moccalotto/kaos/_rulebook/main.md

 If one party beats the target number but the other does not, that party wins.
 Otherwise redo the test until exactly one party has a success.

-Note that the target number does not have to be the same for each party.
+Note that the target number does not have to be the same for each party;
 You can pit the Strength of one character against the Agility of another - or you can pit one persons Perception against another persons Stealth.

 #### The 1-rule
 A roll of 1 on the d100 is always a success.
-If you roll a 1 in an opposed test, you automatically win it right away.
+If you roll a 1 in an Opposed Test, you automatically win the test.
-If one of the rolls in a Hard Test is a 1, it is automatically a success.
+If any of your rolls in a Hard Test is a 1, the Hard Test is a success.

+#### The 95-rule
+No matter how high your skill score is or which circumstantial advantages you may have, your target number can never be higher than 95.

 #### The 100-rule
 A roll of 100 on the d100 is always a failure.
-If you roll a 100 in an opposed test, you automatically fail it right away.
+If you roll a 100 in an opposed test, you automatically fail the test.
-If one of the rolls in a Hard Test is a 100, it is automatically a failure.

-#### The 95-rule
-No matter how high your skill score is or which circumstantial advantages you may have, your target number can never be higher than 95.
+If you roll a 100 on the first roll of an Easy Test, the easy test fails.

 ## Combat